Phlanka Logo

 Inside the SMDI Dialog

-The dialog contains three rows — one for each colour channel (R, G, B).
-Each row has a label and a dropdown.
-The dropdown lists every available source.
-Select the source you want for that channel, then close the dialog.
-Your choices are saved automatically and used the next time you export.
+Three rows — one per channel (R, G, B), each with a dropdown listing every available source.
+Your choices are saved automatically and used on the next export.

 Reset to Defaults

-A button at the bottom of the SMDI dialog.
-Clicking it immediately restores all three channels to their default values: R = White, G = Metallic, B = Glossiness.
+Restores all three channels to R = White, G = Metallic, B = Glossiness.

 Option name What it reads Notes

-Black Solid black fill (value 0 across the full channel) The channel will be completely black.
-Use this to effectively disable a channel.
+Black Solid black fill (0 across the full channel) Effectively disables the channel.

-Roughness Roughness channel in Substance Painter (greyscale) Reads from your painted or baked roughness values.
-Higher values = rougher / less glossy.
+Roughness Roughness channel (greyscale) Higher values = rougher / less glossy.

-Glossiness² Generated Glossiness² map (greyscale) The squared glossiness — same source as Glossiness but with a different contrast curve.
-Can produce a more concentrated highlight.
+Glossiness² Generated Glossiness² map (greyscale) Same source as Glossiness but with a different contrast curve.

 Automatic fallback behaviour

-When you choose a Roughness, Specular, or Specular Level source but that painted channel does not exist in the current texture set, the plugin does not fail.
-Instead it automatically falls back to the closest generated virtual equivalent (for example, Specular falls back to a generated specular computed from the PBR data).
-A message is printed to the Substance Painter output window explaining what fallback was used, so you can check the log if something looks unexpected.
+When a chosen painted channel does not exist in the texture set, the plugin automatically falls back to the closest generated virtual equivalent.
+A message is printed to the log explaining what fallback was used.

 RVMAT Settings

-The second tab in the dialog.
+The third tab.
 Controls the generation of the .rvmat material file.
-When enabled, one RVMAT file is generated per texture set and saved into the same output folder as the textures.
-The RVMAT tells DayZ how to shade the surface — it references the exported textures and defines the material's light response properties.
+When enabled, one RVMAT file is generated per tile and saved into the output folder.

 Generate RVMAT — Checkbox